hzeller/folve/README.md

 (I am looking for filter construction tools on Linux; if you know some, please let me know.)

+### Gapless joining ###
+In gapless playback the media players make sure that there is no audible gap between playing one file and the next, by joining the last waveform sample of the last file with the first of the next.
+(If you never heard this term, it is mostly useful for recording of concerts where there is one continuous recording that are logically separated in tracks, but there is no pause - or gap - between these tracks).

+Gapless convolving in folve needs to do that as well; however it needs to predict what file the player is about to open.
+On the filesystem layer it can't definitiely know what that would be.
+However by common convention, files that are consecutive are alphabetically sorted in the fileysten (01-foo.flac, 02-bar.flac..).
+With that heuristic, folve can provide reliable gapless convolving.

+You can switch it on with the `-g` option:

+    ./folve -C demo-filters -p 17322 -g \
+            /path/to/your/directory/with/flacs /tmp/test-mount

+Of course, you need to make sure to use players that can do gapless playback.
+In our simple example with the mplayer, you need to use the `--gapless-audio` option.
+You typically would use a different audio player so make sure to switch it on there if it is not already.

+     mplayer --gapless-audio /tmp/test-mount/*

 ### General usage: ###